varun-kumar1248/OS/README.md

    i.
 If the process's burst time becomes 0, calculate its completion time, turnaround time, and waiting time.

 6)Display the process details, including their arrival time, burst time, priority, completion time, turnaround time, and waiting time for all processes.
+#7-> IMPLEMENTATION OF NON PREEMPTIVE SJF ALGORITHM:-

+ALGORITHM STEPS:-

+1)Create an array of struct Process to store process information.

+2)For each process i from 1 to n:

+   a.Read the arrival time for the process i.

+   b.Read the burst time for the process i.

+   c.Initialize waitingTime[i] and turnaroundTime[i] to 0.
+      Set currentTime to 0.

+3)Repeat until all processes are executed:

+   a.Initialize shortest to -1.

+   b.For each process j from 0 to n - 1:

+   i.
+If processes[j].arrivalTime <= currentTime and processes[j].burstTime > 0:

+   - If shortest is -1 or processes[j].burstTime < processes[shortest].burstTime:

+   - Set shortest to j.

+   c.If shortest is -1:

+   No process is available at this time, so increment currentTime by 1 (idle time).

+   d.
+Else:

+   i.
+Calculate waitingTime[shortest] as (currentTime - processes[shortest].arrivalTime).

+   ii.
+Calculate turnaroundTime[shortest] as (waitingTime[shortest] + processes[shortest].burstTime).

+   iii.
+Increment currentTime by processes[shortest].burstTime.

+   iv.
+Set processes[shortest].burstTime to 0 to mark the process as completed.

+4)Calculate the totalWaitingTime and totalTurnaroundTime by summing up the respective values for all processes.

+5)Calculate the averageWaitingTime as (totalWaitingTime / n).

+6)Calculate the averageTurnaroundTime as (totalTurnaroundTime / n).

+7)Display the process-wise waiting time, turnaround time, average waiting time, and average turnaround time.

+8)End.
+#8-> SIMULATING ROUND ROBIN SCHEDULING ALGORITHM:-

+ALGORITHM STEPS:-

+1)Create an array of struct Process to store process information.

+2)For each process i from 1 to n:

+   a.
+Read the burst time for the process i.

+   b.
+Initialize the remainingTime for process i with the burst time.

+3)Set currentTime to 0.

+4)Initialize remainingProcesses to n.

+5)Repeat until all processes are completed (remainingProcesses > 0):

+   a.
+For each process i from 0 to n - 1:

+   i.
+If processes[i].remainingTime is greater than 0:

+   - Calculate executeTime as the minimum of quantum and processes[i].remainingTime.

+   - Decrement processes[i].remainingTime by executeTime.

+   - Increment currentTime by executeTime.

+   - Display that process i is executing for executeTime units, with its remaining time.

+   - If processes[i].remainingTime becomes 0:

+   - Decrement remainingProcesses by 1.

+   - Display that process i has completed its execution.

+6)Display the completion of all processes.

+7)End.